 When you register you will be assigned a Tutor.
 If you are unsure of who your tutor is please contact the Senior Tutor's Office or the Law School Office for advice.
 Postgraduate students should contact the Postgraduate Advisory Service.

-The regularly organized events are varied to suit everybody, regardless of age, nationality, religion, and status.
-Some upcoming events include Dublin tours, weekly coffee and chats, academic workshops, dining out, nights out, and many more!
+The regularly organised events are varied to suit everybody, regardless of age, nationality, religion, and status.
+Some upcoming events include Dublin tours, weekly coffee and chats, academic workshops, dining out, nights out, and much more!
 Check out our calendar below to see our upcoming events and RSVP to any you might like to attend.

-In previous years the Colloquium has been addressed by Mr. Justice Ronan Keane, Mrs. Justice Catherine McGuinness and Mr. Justice Gerard Hogan.
+In previous years the Colloquium has been addressed by Mr Justice Ronan Keane, Mrs Justice Catherine McGuinness and Mr Justice Gerard Hogan.
 The encouragement of undergraduate speakers is a core mission of the organising committee and prizes are awarded to the best undergraduate participants.
 Successive committees have worked hard to ensure that no attendance fee is charged.
-To this end sponsorship has been secured from law firms and the Friends of the Colloquium, barristers who support the event.
+To this end, sponsorship has been secured from law firms and the Friends of the Colloquium, barristers who support the event.
 Involvement in the colloquium enables students to gain valuable skills in organisation, communication and legal research.
-See www.colloquium.ie.

 Trinity College has over 130 societies and clubs, catering for all interests.
 Several societies cater specifically for law students, the Law Society, the European Law Students’ Association and the College Branch of the Free Legal Advice Centre Ltd. There are approximately 50 sports clubs governed by Dublin University Central Athletics Club (DUCAC).
 The College has a state-of-the-art Sports Centre on campus which includes a swimming pool, sauna and steam rooms, basketball, badminton, volleyball courts and 5-a-side soccer pitch.
 Also located on campus are squash courts, tennis courts, rugby, football and cricket pitches and a summer athletics track.
-See www.tcdlife.ie/clubs-societies and www.ducac.tcdlife.ie
+See Trinity Societies and Trinity Sports Clubs

 F.L.A.C.
 (Free Legal Advice Centre)